 By using contentACCESS archive, the corporate files are archived in a read only compliant form:

 - In case the file changes, there is new version created.

-Assuming Wannacry encrypts the source files server, shares, workstations:
+Assuming Wannacry encrypts the source file server, shares, workstations:

-- In case it encrypts file which were archived.
-You have a solution for this, too!
+- In case it encrypts files that were archived – you have a solution for this, too!
 The files can be simply restored from the archive.
-Users have an instant access to the archive even from their Outlook, Browsers, Virtual drives and Mobile devices.
+Users have an instant access to the archive even from their Outlook, browsers, virtual drives and mobile devices.

 Wannacry cannot access nor encrypt the archived files!

-contentACCESS provides you an instant access to your files even you have been attacked by ransomware. contentACCESS protects you from future attacks winning the battle against ransomware long before it started.
+contentACCESS provides you an instant access to your files even in case that you have been attacked by ransomware. contentACCESS protects you from future attacks and wins the battle against ransomware long before it has even started.